tytydraco/yessleep/out/The_Angels_Silence.md

 \*\*\*

 *So me and Rocky, a boy whom I thought was my pal, we were sitting on a cracked-up wall.
 In front of us there was this decrepit church.
 Made out of bleached-out stone that's almost white, sort of grayed and gross, and the roof is a mellow red.
 It's got a cross tower sticking up in the sky.
 And a big old tree covered in deep purple moss, looming over it, its thick branches hanging down.*

 *The clouds were so low they've turned the world a dingy gray, but at least it wasn't raining.
 Mid-September and still warm.*

 *There was a cemetery behind us on the hill.
 We couldn't see no tombs from where we were sitting, they're down below.
 But a few meters away, at the entrance of the cemetery, there was that statue, some crusty white stone angel thing, with long strands of hair and no pupils in its eyes, looking up at the sky.*

 *"That angel gives me the heebie-jeebies", I told Rocky.*

 *But he wasn't paying any attention to me.
-Rocky was busy jamming his finger into his nose, then pulling out globs of nasty shit, rolling them up into little balls and flingin them onto the dirt path that runs between cemetery and church.*
+Rocky was busy jamming his finger into his nose, then pulling out globs of nasty shit, rolling them up into little balls and flingin them onto the dirt path that ran between cemetery and church.*

 *I had these morbid thoughts.
 An urge to give him a push, making his body roll down that steep hill.*